 MBDA encourages and rewards high achievement levels.
-Up to 150% of the maximum allowable points for most performance measures will be awarded, based on the extent to which the Center exceeds the minimum performance goal for the identified category.
-For example, if the minimum performance goal for the Dollar Value of Awarded Contracts is \$70 million and the center achieves \$105 million in this category, the Center operator will receive 22.5 points.
-Alternatively, if the Center were to achieve \$110 million in this category, the operator would be limited by the 150% threshold and receive 22.5 points.
+Up to 150% of the maximum allowable points for most performance measures will be awarded, based on the extent to which the Project exceeds the minimum performance goal for the identified category.
+For example, if the minimum performance goal for the Dollar Value of Awarded Contracts is \$70 million and the Project achieves \$105 million in this category, the Project operator will receive 22.5 points.
+Alternatively, if the Project achieves \$110 million in this category, the operator would be limited by the 150% threshold and receive 22.5 points.

-Under "Bonus Points," a Center operator may earn up to 10 additional points in each performance year for additional activities related to the award requirements beyond required performance: (a) participating in special initiatives undertaken by MBDA; (b) collaborating with MBDA staff on agency and departmental initiatives for the benefit of MBE clients; and (c) organizing and completing business-to-business events.
+Under "Bonus Points," a Project operator may earn up to 10 additional points in each performance year for additional activities related to the award requirements beyond required performance: (a) participating in special initiatives undertaken by MBDA; (b) providing services and events associated with a Youth Entrepreneurship program; (c) collaborating with MBDA staff on agency and departmental initiatives for the benefit of MBE clients; and (d) organizing and completing business-to-business events.

-The Center can receive credit for its engagement and collaboration with MBDA National Partners.
-MBDA Partnerships, both formal and informal, can be leveraged by MBDA Business Centers at the request of MBDA.
-Such engagement includes, but are not limited to: (1) collaborative matchmaking events for MBEs and contract or capital opportunities; (2) co-hosted capacity building workshops or webinars; (3) local and state level policy and issue forums; or (4) joint initiatives and projects aligned with MBDA's strategic plan priorities.
+The Project can receive credit for its engagement and collaboration with MBDA National Partners.
+MBDA Partnerships, both formal and informal, can be leveraged by MBDA Business Project at the request of MBDA.
+Types of engagement include, but are not limited to: (1) collaborative matchmaking events for MBEs and contract or capital opportunities; (2) co-hosted capacity building workshops or webinars; (3) local and state level policy and issue forums; or (4) joint initiatives and projects aligned with MBDA's strategic plan priorities.

-The Center is required to utilize all of its resources to maintain optimum performance and/or operations.
-Should the Center exceed its performance requirements prior to the end of a performance period, the Center is expected to maintain operations at full capacity, and continue to provide services consistent with the award.
+The Project is required to utilize all of its resources to maintain optimum performance and/or operations.
+Should the Project exceed its performance requirements prior to the end of a performance period, the Project is expected to maintain operations at full capacity, and continue to provide services consistent with the award.

-MBDA views the Center operator as a cooperative partner and collaborator with MBDA in serving the minority community.
-The staff of the Center is seen as working in partnership with MBDA, communicating the mission and values of the MBDA to the minority business community.
+MBDA views the Project operator as a cooperative partner and collaborator with MBDA in serving the minority community.
+The staff of the Project is seen as working in partnership with MBDA to communicate the mission and values of the MBDA to the minority business community.
 Thus, high achievement in any one performance measure does not waive performance of goals proposed in the application and as stated in this Appendix.
 Failure to satisfy minimal goals in other performance elements may result in termination of the award, notwithstanding high achievement in any particular performance element.

-In order for a reported outcome to be considered and counted towards the Center's goal, the outcome must have a link to the Center services.
-A "link" is defined as specific actions provided by the Center to the client for a specific objective directly related to the MBDA Business Center program goals (e.g., loan packaging services resulting in an approved loan, bid matching services resulting in the client securing a contract, managerial consulting focused on increasing productivity resulting in jobs retained).
-The Center may also receive credit for a defined outcome towards a goal achieved through the assistance of a strategic partner or in collaboration with other MBDA funded projects and staff.
-Strategic partner or collaborative- related outcomes must have a link to the Center services.
+In order for a reported outcome to be considered and counted towards the Project goal, the outcome must have a link to the Project services.
+A "link" is defined as specific actions provided by the Project to the client for a specific objective directly related to the MBDA Business Project program goals (e.g., loan packaging services resulting in an approved loan, bid matching services resulting in the client securing a contract, managerial consulting focused on increasing productivity resulting in jobs retained).
+The Project may also receive credit for a defined outcome towards a goal achieved through the assistance of a strategic partner or in collaboration with other MBDA funded projects and staff.
+Strategic partner or collaborative-related outcomes must have a link to the Project services.